Bo’s Translations Home

 Hello!
 My name is Bo, and as you’ve probably gathered, I craft translations; mostly from Dutch into English, sometimes the other way around.
 I started my career in 2020 with commercial translations and some fantastically interesting informative projects, and began focusing on literary translation a couple of years later.

 As a translator, I believe boundaries are meant to be explored; not just the boundaries between languages and cultures, but also those between genres, between literary and generic (non-)fiction.
 I love texts that span different categories, break conventions, and are not easily defined.
-So if you need something translated you can’t quite put in a box, you’ve come to the right place—that’s exactly the kind of challenge I enjoy!
+So if you need something translated that can’t quite be put in a box, you’ve come to the right place—that’s exactly the kind of challenge I enjoy!

 Take a look around my website to learn more about who I am and what I do.
 Any questions?
 Just drop me a line—I’m always happy to tell you more about my previous experiences or chat about a project.